Tag: dying

 Psalm 77, Proverbs 30:1–9, Matthew 4:1–11 (read online ⧉)

-If your were present at the Ash Wednesday service or the past Sunday service, you may recall that in we and experience a symbolic representation of Jesus’ trial in the desert, and the biblical concept of 40 days as a significant time of transformation.
-For Jesus, it was a condensed time of .
+If your were present at the Ash Wednesday service or the past Sunday service, you may recall that in Lent we witness and experience a symbolic representation of Jesus’ trial in the desert, and the biblical concept of 40 days as a significant time of transformation.
+For Jesus, it was a condensed time of temptation.
 It is not to say that Jesus was never tempted outside of this trial, but to emphasize that it was a short time, and was severe.

 Matthew notes that Jesus fasted for 40 days.